MartinWie/AEnv/README.md

 ## Todo

-* fix windows installation(v1 works, the newest not!)
 * document how to enforce MFA / pydo for only prod env variables
 * Load service name also from aws tags
 * Add more information about container mode and necessary IAM permissions